Accenture Case Interview: Complete Prep Guide (2026)

 How Do You Ace the Accenture Potentia Interview?

-The Accenture Potentia interview is a 1 hour interview given to candidates applying for a role in Accenture Strategy.
-It is a creative thinking exercise, not a traditional case interview.
-There is no math or calculations involved.
+The Accenture Potentia interview is a 1 hour creative thinking exercise given to candidates in the Accenture Strategy interview process.
+It is not a traditional case interview, and there is no math involved.

 Here is the structure:

-• You will be given a short paragraph about a business topic with a problem statement.
+- You receive a short paragraph about a business topic with a problem statement.
 Topics are diverse and may not be work related.
-Past topics have included blood diamonds in Africa, intellectual property on the internet, and data privacy in the age of AI.
+Past topics have included blood diamonds in Africa, intellectual property on the internet, and data privacy in the age of AI

-• You will have 5 minutes to prepare and think through the problem statement.
+- You get 5 minutes to prepare and think through the problem statement

-• You will have a 45 to 60 minute conversation with the interviewer where you present your thoughts and the interviewer asks follow up questions.
+- You then have a 45 to 60 minute conversation where you present your thoughts and the interviewer asks follow up questions

-The Potentia interview is designed to challenge your strategic thinking.
+The Potentia interview is designed to test your strategic thinking.
 There is no right or wrong answer.
-Instead, the interviewer is assessing you on the structure of your answer and your creativity.
+The interviewer assesses the structure of your answer, the range of your ideas, and how practical they are.

-• Use a framework for your answer.
-Even though you are being assessed on creativity, your ideas should be logically organized.
-Develop three to five categories to structure your thinking.
+- Use a framework for your answer: even though you are assessed on creativity, your ideas should be logically organized.
+Develop three to five categories to structure your thinking

-• Have a mix of practical and ambitious ideas.
-Show creativity with bold suggestions, but also demonstrate sound business judgment with practical ones.
+- Mix practical and ambitious ideas: show creativity with bold suggestions, but also demonstrate sound business judgment with implementable ones

-• Bring in ideas from your prior work experience.
-Taking a solution from one industry and applying it to another is a powerful way to demonstrate creative thinking.
+- Bring in ideas from your prior experience: taking a solution from one industry and applying it to another is a powerful way to demonstrate creative thinking

-• Make it a conversation.
-The Potentia interview is a two way dialogue.
-Listen to the interviewer's questions and feedback, and respond thoughtfully.
-Do not treat it as a presentation.
+- Make it a conversation: the Potentia interview is a two way dialogue.
+Listen to the interviewer's questions and respond thoughtfully instead of treating it as a presentation

 What Accenture Behavioral and Fit Interview Questions Should You Expect?